wunderlink/react-flowchart/README.md

 ## Example ##

 Please see example/index.jsx for implementation details.
+In order to experiment with the example yourself, download and run this command:

 ```
 npm run example